Kurofune (horse): 2001: three-year-old season

 Following the summer break Kurofune returned in September for the Kobe Shimbun Hai (a trial race for the Kikuka Sho) over 2000 metres at Hanshin and ran third behind Air Eminem and Sunrise Pegasus.
 Having raced on turf in all of his previous races, Kurofune was switched to the dirt for the Grade 3 Musashino Stakes over 1600 metres at Tokyo on 27 October, winning from Eagle Cafe (2000 NHK Mile Cup) in a new track record of 1:33.3.
 On 24 November Kurofune was matched against older horses when he contested the Grade 1 Japan Cup Dirt over 2100 metres at Tokyo and started the 0.7/1 favourite ahead of the American challenger Lido Palace.
 The other fourteen runners included Wing Arrow (winner of the race in the previous year and twice winner of the JRA Award for Best Dirt Horse), Miracle Opera (Mercury Cup), Regular Member (JBC Classic), Nobo True (February Stakes), Generous Rosi (Gordon Richards Stakes), Hagino High Grade (Tokai Stakes) and King of Tara (Prix Eugène Adam).
 Ridden by Take, Kurofune settled behind the leaders, took the lead on the final turn and drew right away in the straight to win by seven lengths from Wing Arrow.
 Lido Palace's rider Jerry Bailey commented "[Kurofune] was going so easy.
 He passed me without any effort, and my horse had no fight in him when the gray horse came to him".

 In December it was announced that Kurofune had sustained a serious injury to the tendons in his right foreleg and that he would be unable to race again.

 In January 2002 Kurofune was voted Best Dirt Horse in the JRA Awards for 2001.

+Racing form

+Kurofune won six races in 10 starts with one G1 win in both turf and dirt.
+This data is available in JBIS and netkeiba.